12. GitHub and VSCode

-The info below is for the simplest approach where there is only the master branch locally which is being maintained and pushed to the github repository.
+The info below is for the simplest approach where there is only the main branch locally which is being maintained and pushed to the github repository.

 • Create a fee account at github if you don’t already have one.